sarthakmohantyinc/Labori/README.md

 # Labori
 Destitutus ventis, remos adhibe.
 Resource Bank's sentient robot helper.
+Get's a Slack file and uploads it to s3 bucket and then creates an Airtable record.
 ## How to Run
 - Add the following variables in the `.env` file
     - `SLACK_BOT_TOKEN`